Skip to main content

 Towards mastering the long-standing challenge of ageing infrastructures in corrosive environments

 The socio-economic burden of replacing and repairing infrastructures due to corrosion is staggering.
 In the EU alone, estimates are in the range of 250 billion € annually, with an expected steep increase over the coming decades.
 This urgently calls for new, cost-effective corrosion mitigation strategies to prolong the useful life of ageing civil infrastructures.
-Electrochemical corrosion protection (ECP) methods have a large potential to play a key role in addressing this challenge.
+Electrochemical corrosion protection methods have a large potential to play a key role in addressing this challenge.
 However, to match these expectations, advances are needed in both science and engineering.
-The aim of this proposal is thus to develop the scientific basis to unlock the potential of ECP as an innovative solution to the grand challenge of rapidly deteriorating infrastructures.
-The objective is to integrate all relevant physical, chemical, and electrochemical processes into a quantitative model framework for the systematic study of fundamental processes and evaluation of solution strategies.
+The aim of this proposal was to develop the scientific basis to enhance (electrochemical) corrosion protection to tackle the grand challenge of rapidly deteriorating infrastructures.
+The objective was to study and integrate all relevant physical, chemical, and electrochemical processes into a holistic approach, enabling predictive models.

-The scientific impact of this proposal can be found mainly in delivering a model for ECP that holistically addresses the complex system of ECP of steel in reactive porous media: coupling reactive multi-species and moisture transport in porous media with rigorous corrosion science/electrochemistry.
-This permits to reliably predict the system behaviour and thus to enhance mechanistic understanding of ECP.
-The technological benefit of this work can be found in paving the way towards a new generation of scientifically sound engineering tools of ECP.
+The impact of this project can be found mainly in contributing to establishing a scientific basis for corrosion and corrosion protection of steel in reactive porous media.
+A novelty is the coupling of reactive multi-species and moisture transport in porous media with rigorous corrosion science/electrochemistry, which was achieved through both modelling approaches as well as experimental validation and quantification.
+This development is seen as an important scientific milestone for establishing future engineering approaches.
+Accordingly, the technological benefit of this work can be found in paving the way towards a new generation of scientifically sound engineering tools of (electrochemical) corrosion protection and predictive models.

 Overview of processes addressed in this project